pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/provider/dotnet/readme.md

       `make publish_dll`

+      > The project currently requires 6.0.403, you can update to your version ./global.json

   3. Use Schemathesis to verify that the API endpoints match the generated Swagger doc by running the verify_swagger target.
 This will generate a a Schemathesis report documenting the compatibility of the endpoints with the Swagger doc

       `make verify_swagger`